icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_slave_ethercat_motorcontrol/doc_quickstart/quickstart.rst

 SOMANET EtherCAT Slave Motor Control Demo Quick Start Guide
 ===========================================================

 This simple demonstration shows how to use ``module_ecat_drive``, which implements various motor control modes for EhterCAT enabled SOMANET node.
-It includes such control modes as Cyclic Synchronous Positioning (CSP), Cyclic Synchronous Velocity (CSV), and Cyclic Synchronous Torque (CST) as well as Profile Positioning Mode (PPM), Profile Velocity Mode (PVM), and Profile Torque Mode (PTM).
-All those control modes are selected from the master side and do not require any configuring on the slave side.
+It includes such control modes as:

+* Cyclic Synchronous Positioning (CSP)
+* Cyclic Synchronous Velocity (CSV)
+* Cyclic Synchronous Torque (CST)

+as well as profile modes:

+* Profile Positioning Mode (PPM)
+* Profile Velocity Mode (PVM)
+* Profile Torque Mode (PTM)

+All those control modes are to be selected from the master side and do not require any configuring on the slave side.

 Hardware setup
 ++++++++++++++

 A minimal requirement for this application to run is having the complete *SOMANET* stack assembled consisting of a *SOMANET Core-C22*, *SOMANET COM-EtherCAT*, *SOMANET* Core to xTAG-2 Debug Adapter, and a *SOMANET IFM Drive-DC100* modules.

-NOTE: Once the application has been flashed, the *SOMANET Core* to xTAG-2 Debug Adapter will not be required.
+.. note::  Once the application has been flashed, the *SOMANET Core* to xTAG-2 Debug Adapter will not be required.NOTE:

 The stack should be powered via the *SOMANET IFM* board.
 An example of a stack consisting of the *SOMANET* COM-EtherCAT, Core-C22, Core to xTAG-2 Debug Adapter, and *IFM-Drive-DC100* boards is shown below.
 For the motor supplied with the kit required power supply voltage should be 24 Volts.
 For the best experience please make sure that your stabilized DC power supply is capable of delivering more that 2 Amperes of power.
 Please mind that at high motor accelerations starting current may be as high as 10 times the nominal.

 .. figure:: images/ethercat_stack.jpg
    :align: center